 Types of Spinning Rifflers

 Spinning Rifflers are available in table-top or free-standing models and come with a variety of standard components and optional accessories.
 Total hopper capacity varies by model and type, as an opening size of the discharge sliding gate, rotation speed, number of collection pans/vessels, and other features.
-Gilson offers two spinning rifflers (rotary sample divider) models.
+Gilson offers three spinning rifflers (rotary sample divider) models.

 Optional accessories can include test tubes, sample vials, and other sample collection vessels; additional sample drum, vessel holder plate, and dividing head; collection pans to accommodate different fraction sizes and so on.